I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/nf-video-videoportputdmaadapter.md

 <p>None</p>

 ## -remarks
 <p>A miniport driver should call this function only if it will not use the same VP_DMA_ADAPTER structure again.</p>

-<p>A miniport driver should call this function only if it will not use the same VP_DMA_ADAPTER structure again.</p>

 ## -requirements